Dave de Jong

-Dave de Jong (born 26 April 1975 in the Netherlands) is a Dutch retired footballer.
+Dave de Jong (born 26 April 1975 in the Netherlands) is a Dutch retired footballer who played as a defender.

 Career

 In 2003, trialed with South Korean side Seongnam.
 However, he was threatened by the intermediary who arranged the trial after expressing desire to leave the trial.
 Without the Seongman head coach knowing, he left for the Netherlands and had to hide at the airport.